 I feel better knowing I’m not the only mom blogger who isn’t killing their Pinterest game or has yet to start building their email list.

-Finally, hanging around other side hustling moms, even if it’s online, is a great motivator to keep plugging away at my blog.
+Finally, hanging around other side hustlers, even if it’s online, is a great motivator to keep plugging away at my blog.

-Because when I see other moms making money from their blogs, it gives me confidence that I can do it too.
+Because when I see other people making money from their blogs, it gives me confidence that I can do it too.

 6. Create your side hustle launch plan

-You can only research your side hustle so much — at some point, you have to put what you’ve learned into action.
+You can only research your side hustle so much — at some point, you have to put what you’ve learned into action, right?

 There are a few different things to consider here as you shape your plan.